Pakil and Kalayaan, Laguna, the Philippines

 A carved image of Mary, reverently called Nuestra Señora de los Dolores, was enshrined in the church and taken out on a procession during the festival.
 This Marian statue was a fashion plate, the Evita of religious icons.
 Its wardrobe consisted of about 300 embellished gowns, some of which had turned a convent corridor into a walk-in closet.

 The church and convent were well-maintained, considering how these things usually went in this country.
-Top-notch artistry and legendary anecdotes made the bas-reliefs, niches, wooden statues, and paintings memorable and meaningful.
+Top-notch artistry and legendary anecdotes made the bas-relief, niches, wooden statues, and paintings memorable and meaningful.
 I attributed this eye-opening appreciation that transcended mere aesthetics to Meister, who painstakingly explained the artistic merits and narrated the stories and histories of each piece of religious art.

 The revelry of Turumba extended beyond its festival dates.
 Every day was Turumba day at the Turumba Pool a few steps behind the church.
 The spring water was said to be curative.
 I didn’t expect an entrance fee (minimal though), tiled pools (there were two) and, gasp, tropical-themed thatched cabanas.
 All that was missing was a welcome piña colada!
 I had imagined it to be a small pond or a peaceful healing spa for the sick.
 But more shocking was the raucous resort vibe among the swimming crowd: kids diving, adults having riotous fun.
 A young man was even soaping himself!
 Indeed, nothing could dampen the spirit of Turumba.
 If I missed the festival, I caught a glimpse of its spirit here.